interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 To do this, you'll want to use a string option, and define a converter.
 Information on how to use converters can be found [on the converter page](/Guides/08 Converters).

-## I Want To Make A Prefixed Command Too
+## I Want To Make A Prefixed/Text Command Too

 You're in luck!
 You can use a hybrid command, which is a slash command that also gets converted to an equivalent prefixed command under the hood.